domschl/RaspberryNtpServer/README.md

 Dec 20 15:17:15 chronotron chronyd[9525]: Enabled HW timestamping on eth0
 ```

-To verify if a chrony client of server can support the PTP protocol, use:
+To verify if a chrony client or server can support the PTP protocol, use:

 ```bash
 ethtool -T eth0